-REMARKS BY PROF. U. JOY OGWU, AMBASSADOR AND PERMANENT REPRESENTATIVE OF THE FEDERAL REPUBLIC OF NIGERIA TO THE UNITED NATIONS
+PREPARED STATEMENT BY PROF. U. JOY OGWU, AMBASSADOR AND PERMANENT REPRESENTATIVE OF THE FEDERAL REPUBLIC OF NIGERIA TO THE UNITED NATIONS

-I greatly appreciate the invitation extended to me to take part in this book lunch.
-In particular, I thank Prof. Hans Guenter Brauch, and the hosts and Cosponsors of this event for their untiring efforts and commitments towards the success of this event.
+I greatly appreciate the invitation extended to me to take part in this book launch.
+In particular, I thank the host and Sponsor of this event for their untiring efforts and commitments towards its success.